Browns face Jets with ending long postseason drought on tap

 CHANGING GUARDS

-Cleveland’s sturdy offensive line is dealing with some turbulence, including starting rookie left tackle Jedrick Wills being placed on the COVID-19 list Thursday and then activated Saturday.
+Cleveland’s sturdy offensive line is dealing with some turbulence, including starting rookie left tackle Jedrick Wills being placed on the COVID-19 list Thursday.

 Right guard Wyatt Teller is expected to miss his second straight game with a sprained ankle.
 Rookie Nick Harris will make his first start.